 Congratulations.
 After 17 years of school, you’ve graduated and entered the so-called “real world.”
 (Because apparently where you’ve been living isn’t real?)
-Semantics aside, now it’s time to find an entry-level job so you can pay for all those “real world” bills.
+Semantics aside, now it’s time to learn how to get a job after college so you can pay for all those “real world” bills.

-Our guide and tools make job searching simple and stress-free so you can focus on enjoying your newfound freedom from tests, papers, and homework.
+Use this guide and tools to make job searching simple and stress-free so you can focus on enjoying your newfound freedom from tests, papers, and homework.

 The freakout: Your resume isn’t done